olliecrow/claude_code/container/README.md

 # Or run a single command in the container, then exit
 ./run_command.sh /path/to/your/project "this is my prompt, which will execute in the container"

+# Or run a sequence of commands in the container, then exit
+./run_sequence.sh /path/to/your/project "this is my seed prompt"
 ```

 Note: The first time running `run.sh`, you may have to login to Claude Code.
 This should only occur once.
 All subsequent uses of `run.sh` should not require you to log into Claude Code.